calvinmclean/automated-garden/README.md

 Capabilities:
   - Control pump and valves for one or more plants (only limited by number of output pins)
   - Queue up watering events to water multiple plants one after the other
-  - Water all plants on an interval (optional for use without `garden-app`)
   - Publish moisture data to InfluxDB via Telegraf + MQTT
   - Respond to buttons to water individual plants and cancel watering
   - Listen on MQTT for watering a plant for specified amount of time, cancel current watering, and clear current watering queue